 Originally, these fares were only supposed to be offered on routes where they were in competition against airlines like Spirit, Frontier or Allegiant.
-However, as you can imagine, the airlines have now started to roll these fares out to a larger number of routes, including some of the ones I now needed to book airfare for.
-Let me spell out what these fares entail for each airline:
+However, as you can imagine, the airlines have rolled these fares out to a larger number of routes, including some of the ones I now needed to book flights on.
+Here’s the restrictions these fares have for the big three airlines:

 - Seats are assigned at check-in

 - Fees to choose a specific seat 48 hours before departure